-- More of each ingredient can be added under certain circumstances, but I know how people are, so I have to decline to recommend any higher amounts.
-The above rates will provide nice results, over a couple months time, especially if these rates (whether diluted in tea, or in water alone) are applied to both foliage and soil, every two weeks, consistently.
+- More of each ingredient can be added under certain circumstances, however the above rates will provide nice results, over a couple months time, especially if these rates (whether diluted in tea, or in water alone) are applied to both foliage and soil, every two weeks, consistently.

 - The above recommended rates assume “level” measures of teaspoons…

 - The above rates are what I would refer to as minimums, unless a higher frequency of application were being made (then that would need to be addressed on a case by case basis)…